The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Photo taken from the level of the river on the east bank

 It is possible to cross a footbridge and walk in a semicircle up to the other side of the waterfall.
-It is worth visiting the waterfall from both sides, but nowadays I only visit Goðafoss from the east bank as I like that side better.
+It is worth visiting the waterfall from both sides, but nowadays I only visit Goðafoss from the east bank, as I prefer that side.

 Goðafoss